You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

 • Confirmed work: Post-launch support for Astro Bot has effectively wrapped.

-• Strongly indicated: The full team is now on its next project.
-Given Astro’s success and how closely the character is tied to PS5’s identity, a follow-up – whether a direct sequel or another 3D platformer starring Astro – is the safest bet.
+• Strongly indicated: The full team is on its next project.
+Given Astro’s success and tight link to PS5’s identity, a follow-up – direct sequel or another 3D platformer starring Astro – is the safest bet.

-Practical takeaway: Expect Asobi to keep owning the “show off the hardware with pure fun” niche, likely with another Astro-scale project later in the generation.
+Practical takeaway: Expect Asobi to keep owning the “show off the hardware with pure fun” niche, likely with another Astro-scale project later this generation.

-Europe – Horizon, Rogue-Lites, Ports, and Experimental Support Teams
+Europe – Horizon, Rogue-Lites, Ports, and Support Teams

 Firesprite (Liverpool, UK) – The Wild Card

-Firesprite is the studio I find hardest to pin down.
-They have bounced between VR, co-development, and original projects, and they are now one of Sony’s biggest UK teams.
+Firesprite is the hardest studio to pin down.
+It has bounced between VR, co-development, and original projects, and it is now one of Sony’s biggest UK teams.

 • Established: 2013 (ex-Studio Liverpool staff)